 Although the authority to regulate transmission line construction largely rests with the states, FERC is responsible for regulating interstate transmission of electricity and can provide financial incentives to energy companies to propose and build transmission lines.

 One sector that is considered ripe for collaboration is offshore wind.
 Currently some 30 gigawatts are planned in federal waters up and down the East Coast by 2035 — enough energy to power 20 million homes — which could require an investment of up to $20 billion in new transmission, according to the Business Network for Offshore Wind, an industry group.

 A report last year from the Brattle Group found that a planned transmission system off the coasts of New York and New England states serving multiple wind farms would reduce costs and lower impacts on fisheries and marine ecosystems.

-Earlier this year, New Jersey announced that it would pursue a novel pathway called a “state-agreement approach” to building transmission, which allows the regional grid operator, PJM, to solicit transmission proposals on behalf of a state or group of states to partner and pay for a system that would meet public policy requirements.
+Last year, New Jersey announced that it would pursue a novel pathway called a “state-agreement approach” to building transmission, and supporters hope it will serve as a model for transforming the way state clean energy priorities are incorporated into the transmission planning process.
+The approach allows the regional grid operator, PJM, to solicit transmission proposals on behalf of a state or group of states to partner and pay for a system that would meet public policy requirements.
 Rather than creating an individual grid infrastructure for each offshore wind farm, which is typical in Europe, state regulators are hoping to enable interconnections between offshore substations using “open access” transmission, sometimes called a transmission “backbone.”